A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Introduction

 A natural alternative is to utilize some method of unsupervised clustering to isolate important points prior to training.
 One such example is via 1-D \emph{k}-means clustering \citep{Lloyd}, which explicitly minimizes within-bin variance and can place cuts at rare yet influential values.
-We therefore compare \textbf{\emph{k}-means clustering with quantile initialization\footnotemark} with quantile binning as well as uniform (equal-width) binning \emph{to characterize the regimes—tail mass, multi-modality, and bin budget}—under which each discretizer is preferable and to test whether a simple \emph{k}-means swap can boost accuracy without compromising training speed.
+We therefore compare \textbf{Lloyd--\emph{k}-means clustering with quantile initialization}\footnotemark \;with quantile binning as well as uniform (equal-width) binning \emph{to characterize the regimes—tail mass, multi-modality, and bin budget}—under which each discretizer is preferable and to test whether a simple \emph{k}-means swap can boost accuracy without compromising training speed.

 We find that uniform equal-width cuts seldom rival quantile, whereas \emph{k}-means almost always draws level with quantile and occasionally provides a \textbf{marked boost}.
 Across 18 real-world regression datasets, \emph{k}-means \emph{never performs worse} than quantile at the 5\% level and cuts MSE by more than half on the most skewed case, though it has a slightly lower MRR (0.65 vs 0.72).
-When we repeat the sweep with the 63-bin budget recommended for GPU training \citep{GPUGradientBoosting}, \emph{k}-means posts four wins and raises its best-case drop to 68\% MSE (Table \ref{tab:fewer_bins_benchmark}), though quantile achieves two small ($\leq 2\%$) wins.
-In 15 classification datasets quantile and \emph{k}-means are statistically tied (MRR 0.68 vs 0.7) with gaps $\leq0.2$pp--differences that are essentially negligible.
+When we repeat the sweep with the 63-bin budget recommended for GPU training \citep{GPUGradientBoosting}, \emph{k}-means posts five wins and raises its best-case drop to 68\% MSE (Table \ref{tab:fewer_bins_benchmark}), though quantile achieves two small ($\leq 2\%$) wins.

+In 15 classification datasets quantile and \emph{k}-means are statistically tied (MRR 0.68 vs 0.7) with gaps $\leq0.2$ percentage points (pp)--differences that are essentially negligible.
 Synthetic regression benchmarks tell the same story: when outliers dominate or when bin budget is low, \emph{k}-means often cuts error by more than 20\% and can reduce error by as much as 90\% in some cases.
-Taken together, our findings show that \emph{k}-means stays within statistical noise of exact splitting when the bin budget is generous, yet often uncovers critical split points that quantile misses.
+Taken together, our findings show that \emph{k}-means stays within statistical noise of exhaustive splitting when the bin budget is generous, yet often uncovers critical split points that quantile misses.

-The extra cost—about 0.3s to bin one million rows on a single core, or 2.5s to bin ten million rows—is a one-off, cacheable operation.

-To our knowledge this is the first systematic comparison of binning schemes for GBDTs, and the results highlight a simple, practical way for commercial GBDT libraries to tighten performance without altering downstream training code.